-The Academic Year 2022-2023 Student Guide of the BA Program in the Archeology, History, and Literature of Ancient Greece (BAAG) of the School of Philosophy of the National and Kapodistrian University (NKUA) of Athens is a short practical guide intended for our students.
-It describes the administrative structure and infrastructure that support the educational and research work of the Program.
+The Academic Year 2023-2024 Student Guide of the BA Program in the Archeology, History, and Literature of Ancient Greece (BAAG) of the School of Philosophy of the National and Kapodistrian University of Athens (NKUA) is a short practical guide intended for our students.
+It describes the administrative framework and infrastructure that sustain the educational and research work of the Program.
 Finally, it provides essential information on all aspects of the student journey, and it will be particularly useful to our freshmen.
-The website of the "BA Program in the Archaeology, History, and Literature of Ancient Greece" (https://baag.uoa.gr/) completes this guide and analyzes many of its points.
+The website of the "BA Program in the Archaeology, History, and Literature of Ancient Greece" (https://baag.uoa.gr/) completes this guide and further elaborates on many of its points.

-We warmly welcome our freshmen and wish all our students health, progress, and high goals throughout their years of study.
+We extend a hearty welcome to our students and wish all of them health, progress, and ambitious goals for their studies.
 Happy Academic Year!